 Drivers are not in direct contact with the rest of the company.
 Therefore, it is necessary to communicate with them via phone, SMS, e-mails.
 However, it is more efficient to equip the drivers with a tablet using WD Fleet 3D, which provides features such as:

 - On-line chat with a dispatcher

 - Inputting activities, scanning documents and typing in additional information, all generating the electronic log book

 - Records of connected semitrailers

 CONNECTION THROUGH API

-Telematics systems are able to perform a wide range of tasks, but sometimes it can be difficult to process this amount of information.
-Webdispecink has a sophisticated API interface, which allows for a data transfer to other softwares, such as:
+telematics systems are able to perform a wide range of tasks, but sometimes it can be difficult to process this amount of information.
+Webdispecink has a sophisticated API interface, which allows for a data transfer to other software, such as:

 - Accounting SW – records of vehicle history, transits, refuelling